tedtoy/bordermaker/README.md

 *Made of my genuine blood!*
 *What would we ne without borders?*

-My attempt at an efficientl way to create SVG based borders around HTML elements.
+My attempt at an efficient way to create SVG based borders around HTML elements.